Post a Résumé FAQs

 Yes!
-WorkSource has been updated to provide full support for multiple résumés.
+WorkSource provides full support for multiple résumés.
 You can post up to five résumés and one application, each one identified by its unique résumé title.
 Having more than one active résumé at a time is ideal if you are interested in working in more than one field.
-Only one however may be enabled for employer search at a time.
 For more information on working with multiple résumés, go to Post a Résumé Help.

 The text box to enter my free-form résumé is too small.
 Is there a more user-friendly way to do it?

 The maximum size allowed for your résumé is 50,000 characters.
 This translates into approximately 10 pages.
 The recommended method of creating your electronic résumé is to design it in a plain text editor in a word processor document like Microsoft Word and save it.
 Use "Select All", then "Copy" from the Edit menu.